BlinkBlinkSAO/CS455-Dota2-app-project/README.md

 It is specificly designed for android, but it still can run on IOS 10 or newer visions of ios system.
 (May not have correct format for all functions or pages)

-This is a mobile applicaiton and can only run on two moblia system, the Webview react native component does not support web.
+This is a mobile applicaiton and can only run on two mobile system, the Webview react native component does not support web.

 You can use the Expo -cli on Visual Studio Code to access the project code on all Windows, macOS, or Linux system.